 Margin of Safety in the market price of Chaman Lal Setia Exports Ltd:

-It might be that due to lack of effective margin of safety in the business, the market might be pricing the company at a lower price to earnings ratio (P/E ratio).
-In such a situation, the attractiveness of low P/E ratio is many times might be proved erroneous and the investor may end up getting in to a value-trap.
+It might be that due to the lack of an effective margin of safety in the business, the market might be pricing the company at a lower price to earnings ratio (P/E ratio).
+In such a situation, the attractiveness of low P/E ratio is many times might be proved erroneous and the investor may end up getting into a value-trap.